On Encoding Matrices using Quantum Circuits: Introduction

 \subsection{Summary of contributions}

-Since we systematically study the two aforementioned encodings schemes for matrices, our paper has many contributions, some of which we highlighted previously.
+Since we systematically study the two aforementioned matrix encodings schemes, our paper has many contributions, some of which we highlighted previously.
 Here we summarize all the contributions of the paper.
 See Table~\ref{tab:algorithm-comparison} for a summary of algorithmic (classical and quantum) complexities. \begin{enumerate} \item Efficient conversion between the standard and Pauli basis representation of a matrix, both in a classical algorithm (Subsection~\ref{subsec:Pauli-decomposition-classiq}) and quantumly in the form of converting an encoding in one basis to the other (Subsection~\ref{subsec:ua-to-uap}, Theorem~\ref{thm:ua-to-uap-and-back}).
-Conversions are two-way. \item Efficient algorithms for building block encodings of matrices given their classical representation either in the standard (Subsection~\ref{subsubsec:Matrix2Be}) or the Pauli (Subsection~\ref{subsubsec:PauliMatrix2Be}) basis. \item Efficient algorithms for building of block encodings of matrices given as state preparation circuits either in the standard or the Pauli basis.
+Conversions are two-way. \item Efficient algorithms for building block encodings of matrices given their classical representation either in the standard (Subsection~\ref{subsubsec:Matrix2Be}) or the Pauli (Subsection~\ref{subsubsec:PauliMatrix2Be}) basis.
+Our algorithms produce circuits with lower depth than all previously published algorithms with number of qubits that is logarithmic in the matrix size.
+Is some cases, it produces block encoding with superior scale factor than all the one produced by previous algorithms. \item Efficient algorithms for building of block encodings of matrices given as state preparation circuits either in the standard or the Pauli basis.
 Both conversion algorithms are reported in Subsection~\ref{subsubsec:PauliMsp2Be_Msp2Be}. \item Efficient algorithm for building a matrix state preparation circuit given a block encoding of the matrix (Subsection~\ref{subsubsec:Be2Msp_Be2PauliMsp}). \item Pauli Multiplexer Circuit (${\cal PMX}_{n}$): we design and analyze an ultra-efficient quantum circuit that multiplexes the complete set of $n$-qubit higher-order Pauli operators.
-The ${\cal PMX}_{n}$ circuit achieves constant gate depth and a T-depth of one, independent of matrix size, with a logarithmic gate count that scales as $O(n)$.
+The ${\cal PMX}_{n}$ circuit achieves constant gate depth and a T-depth of one, independent of $n$, with a logarithmic gate count that scales as $O(n)$.
 This efficiency arises from an ultra-sparse structure in the multiplexer\textquoteright s rotation angles after a Walsh--Hadamard transform.
 See Section~\ref{sec:multiplexing-pauli-coefficient}.
 This technical contribution is necessary for our conversion algorithms, but might be of independent interest. \end{enumerate}